 Unfortunately, the view Resource Plan cannot be combined with other views.

 Once you have created all required resource engagements, you need to submit them to the team leader for approval.
-You will find the respective menu item in the ribbon Engagements (see Figure 5).
+You will find the respective menu item in the ribbon Engagements (see figure below).

 The Team Leader’s View and Response

 You can see all Resource Requests for the resources you selected.
-The column State (see Figure 7) tells you whether you have:
+The column State (see figure below) tells you whether you have:

-Select Timephased Data to analyze the requests on the time line (see Figure 7).
+Select Timephased Data to analyze the requests on the time line (see figure below).

 This view also shows information regarding the: